lucanest/Phyloformer/README.md

 - [`goalign`](https://github.com/evolbioinfo/goalign): for manipulating alignments
 - [`phylotree`](https://github.com/lucblassel/phylotree-rs): for manipulating newick formatted phylogenetic trees
 - [`phylocompare`](https://github.com/lucblassel/phylocompare): for batch comparison of newick formatted phylogenetic trees
+- [`pastek`](https://gitlab.in2p3.fr/pveber/pastek): for simulating alignments under the SelReg evolution model *(Only the macos binary is included, for linux please refer to the pastek repo for build instructions)*

 If any of these executables do not run on your platform you can find more information as well as builds and buil-instruction in the links to each tool's